BUILD-Institut-for-Byggeri-By-og-Miljo/BSim/da/EFFECTIVEMOISTURE.md

 \( t_p \) is the time period of one cyclic variation, \(\mathrm{s}\).

-Some of the parameters in the formulas written above are variable functions of the temperature or the humidity level, and also the time period of interest has to be chosen.
+<a name="anchor"> </a> Some of the parameters in the formulas written above are variable functions of the temperature or the humidity level, and also the time period of interest has to be chosen.
 For moisture penetration into walls and furnishing in contact with the indoor air the following choices will be made:

 * Interesting temperatures are around \(20^\circ\mathrm{C}\), so the saturation vapour pressure is \(2340\,\mathrm{Pa}\).